5 Wellness Rituals From Around The World—From Cupping To Hammam

 China, Egypt & Vietnam: Fire Cupping Therapy

-Cupping, an Eastern medicine form of healing, has shown up in Western spa treatments lately.
+Cupping, an ancient Traditional Chinese Medicine practice, has shown up in Western spa treatments lately.
 A back body therapy, the practitioner lights a piece of cotton and places it inside a small glass container to remove all the oxygen.
 The container is then applied to your bare skin, where suction is created as the air cools.
 I was first introduced to cupping after contracting a cough while traveling during the winter season in Vietnam.
-After one intense treatment, my cough started to subside and my lungs began to clear up.
+After one intense treatment, my cough started to subside.

 Jamu's history has been traced back to the Indonesian island of Java.
-Influenced by Ayurveda, this mixture of herbal medicine is made from roots, bark, flowers, seeds, leaves, and honey along with ginger and turmeric for their antioxidant benefits.
+Influenced by Ayurveda, this anti-inflammatory herbal medicine is made from roots, bark, flowers, seeds, leaves, and honey, along with ginger and turmeric for their antioxidant benefits.
 Served hot and passed down through generations, you can find women selling Jamu throughout the streets of Indonesia.
-If you don't have plans to visit Indonesia anytime soon, there are various home recipes that you can try in your own kitchen.